Paulyboi390/Chronix/README.md

 ---

 ##  What Is Chronix?
 A fork of Batocera tailored specifically for the BATLEXP G350.
 It maintains compatibility with Batocera's ecosystem—including themes, ports, and emulators—but offers new aesthetics and usability improvements.
-Built on top of the stable, open-source foundation that Batocera provides :contentReference[oaicite:0]{index=0}.
+Built on top of the stable, open-source foundation that Batocera provides.

 ---